wallymathieu/visualfsharp/examples/fsconcepts.md

 + Notice this is straight-up arithmetic code!
 Just 18 lines of masm (was 64 lines)
 + *No* function calls/stack manipulation remain! *Way faster* than debug code.
++ Dictionary initialization remains but the dictionary is dead and could be deleted)
-+ Quality almost as good as hand-specialized code (dictionary initialization remains but is dead)
++ Otherwise, code quality as good as hand-specialized code.

 ---